NVIDIA/deepops/docs/update-deepops.md

 ## Updating the DeepOps repository

-### Update the repository branch
+### Update the repository

-Each release of DeepOps is just a named branch of the Git repository, with versions using the `YY.MM` numbering scheme.
-So, for example, the August 2018 release of DeepOps is just a branch named `release-18.08`.
+Each release of DeepOps is a named tag of the Git repository, with versions using the `YY.MM` numbering scheme.
+So, for example, the March 2019 release of DeepOps is a tag named `19.03`.

 If you don’t have a local clone of the DeepOps repository, you should clone one to your local provisioning host.